ManuGithubSteam/LinJarK/README.md

 BACKEND: bash scripts do the stuff
 ----------------------------------
-Here is most of the work done.
+Here is most of the work for my purpose done.
 Get the local weather data and play it back to you, get some jokes from the new etc.
 It is all done here.
 I use bash scripts for this because they are easy to understand and to modify if the web page does change their information layout etc. Also they don't need much knowledge so many people can contribute.

 FRONTEND: Simon
 -----------------

-Another great program, it is very powerful and the dev is really helpful and nice guy!
+Great program, it is very powerful and heart of this project the dev is really helpful and nice guy!
 I use Simon to do various things from me:

 - Break down the functionality of the scripts into modules (called Scenarios), so someone can only use the "Search" module and don't has to install all the other modules like Translation etc.
 - It is possible to train the speech model with it to your voice so it understands you better (very important)